UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 Those Dinosaurs are incredible, but when designing them I wanted to give them all my own style while keeping up with the most up to date understanding of Dinosaur anatomy.
 Thankfully I had incredible palaeontologists and palaeobotanists at the Natural History Museum in London to guide me on everything.
 They also gave me artwork from previous dinosaur projects they had run for guidance on the colours etc.

-The "The Age of the Dinosaurs" were the first stamps designed by Mr. Dunlop for the Royal Mail, who found his work on Artstation website and reached him out.
-Joshua doesn't have any video or photo shows his work about the Dinosaur stamps as they are specifically the property of Royal Mail and he didn't film anything through the process, but the other videos show how he generally put his pictures together: "Tyrantrum Time Lapse" (11 minutes YouTube video).
+The "The Age of the Dinosaurs" were the first stamps designed by Mr. Dunlop for the Royal Mail, who found his work on Artstation website and reached out to him.
+Joshua doesn't have any video or photo shows his work about the Dinosaur stamps as they are specifically the property of Royal Mail and he didn't film anything through the process, but his other videos show how he generally put his pictures together: "Tyrantrum Time Lapse" (11 minutes YouTube video).

 Mary Anning on the Age of the Dinosaurs stamp of Great Britain 2024